Sirras: Family

-Sirras' daughter, Eurydice, married King Amyntas III of Macedon in around 390 BC, probably as part of an alliance against the Illyrians, after he suffered his first defeat by them in 393 BC.
+Sirras' daughter, Eurydice, married King Amyntas III of Macedon in around 390 BC, probably in a Macedonian effort to establish an alliance with both the Illyrians and Lynkestians, or to detach the Lynkestians from their historical alliance with the Illyrians, after Amyntas was defeated by Illyrians or an Illyrian-Lynkestian coalition in 393 BC.
 One of the sons from this marriage was the future Philip II of Macedon.